10 Awesome Team Outing Ideas in Seattle

 You can also choose a more relaxed trip that entails a wine-tasting or picnic.
 On the other hand, there’s the “Ultimate Adventure,” a 30-hour trip that takes you all around the Sound.
 If you have a small team and are looking for an intense bonding experience, then a sailboat trip might be for you!

 Bring your magnifying glass to Watson Adventures, a scavenger hunt at Pike Place Market.
 If your team is new to Seattle, this is a great chance for them to get familiar with the city since they’ll uncover clues related to the city’s history and get to sample some of the local fare.
 You’ll visit everything from a magic shop to a filming location from Sleepless in Seattle.
-You can also choose a murder-mystery scavenger hunt for a more elaborate puzzle.
+You can also choose a murder mystery scavenger hunt for a more elaborate puzzle.

 One team member from a past excursion had this to say about their Watson Adventures experience.
 “Amazing!
 Our group had so much fun searching for clues and ‘competing’ against each other.
 What a well-planned and thought-out scavenger hunt!
 Highly recommend for a fun group activity!”

-10. Museum of Flight
+10. Enjoy an out-of-this-world outing with Museum of Flight

 For a truly unconventional team-building experience, take your team to the Museum of Flight.
 Together, you’ll work on a simulated space mission in the Challenger Learning Center.
 You’ll spend two hours solving problems and navigating the stars as they attempt to land on the moon or complete a mission to Mars.
 Workshops are available for groups of up to 10, so it’s a wonderful option for smaller teams.